cocrs/3DCV_final_project/README.md

 ## Prepare datasets
 * Please refer to [DATASETS.md](https://github.com/JiangWenPL/multiperson/blob/master/DATASETS.md) for the preparation of the dataset files.
 We use Panoptic for evaluation and MPI-INF-3DHP for training.
-* You can download Panoptic only if you want to test the evaluation code
+* You can download Panoptic only if you want to test the evaluation code.
 * MPI-INF-3DHP is really large after extracting all frames (about 550GB).
 * You will also need the unlabeled dataset [Cityscapes](https://www.cityscapes-dataset.com/) if you want to run our semi-supervised training code.
 Please put Cityscapses train/val/test image folders in `imgs` folder like the folder structure bellow: